jaredly/j3/Roadmap.md

   - honestly, should I just do something special with newlines?
-Handle them myself, I mean? seems like that might make sense.
+Handle them myself, I mean? seems like that might make sense. ok, so like from a data standpoint I think we can leave them. but for rendering, split them up
 - [ ] support subselecting in an atom
 - [ ] getKeyUpdate should replace selected text
 - [ ] COPYYY and PASTEEE